Unil-SGC/julia-packaging/IceFlow.jl/README.md

 ```

 ## Documentation
-For more detailed documentation, query the help from with the REPL:
+For more detailed documentation, query the help from within the REPL:
 ```julia-repl
 julia> ?